microsoft/live-share/welcome/welcome-owner.md

 </tr>
 </table>

-By downloading and using Project Cascade, you agree to the [license terms](http://aka.ms/project-cascade/license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).
+By downloading and using Visual Studio Real-Time Collaboration, you agree to the [license terms](http://aka.ms/project-cascade/license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).

 ### 2. Sign-in from within your IDE/editor

-Once installed, start up your tool sign-in to the Project Cascade service with the same creditals you used to register.
+Once installed, start up your tool sign-in to the Visual Studio Real-Time Collaboration service with the same creditals you used to register.

 ![VS Download](media/vs-sign-in-button.png) ![VS Code Download](media/vscode-sign-in-button.png)

 > **Tip:** Need to use a different sign-in for Visual Studio than your personalization account?
-Go to Tools &gt; Options &gt; Project Cascade or use "Share As..." in the next step.
+Go to Tools &gt; Options &gt; Visual Studio Real-Time Collaboration or use "Share As..." in the next step.

 ### 3. Start a collaboration session and share your content